-In order to deliver great service, you have to differentiate yourself, which means doing things that are unconventional and innovative.
-And we've already talked about our propensity for an emotional connection.
+To deliver great service you have to differentiate yourself, which means doing things that are unconventional and innovative.
+And we have already talked about our propensity for an open and honest creative connection.
 Dirt Cheep is not an average company, our service is not average, and we don’t want our people to be average.
 We expect every Crew Member to deliver GREATNESS in their own way.
 That’s our way of inspiring greatness in you.

-One of the things that make Dirt Cheep different from other companies is that we value creating fun and being a little weird.
-We don’t want to feel corporate or boring, and we want to be able to laugh at ourselves.
-We find humor in our work because we look for it.
+One of the things that makes Dirt Cheep different from other companies is that we value creating fun and being a little weird.
+We don’t want to feel corporate or boring, and we find humor in our work because we look for it.

 We have a young chicken as a logo mark.
 The chicken is playing bass, and if you haven't noticed our name is a pun.
 We want just a touch of weirdness to make life more fun and interesting for everyone.
 We want the company to have a unique and memorable personality because it’s part of our culture.

 We don’t have offices.
 Our managers eat their lunch on the workbench.
-We don’t have a loading dock for inbound freight, we bring it in one of our two doors.
-Sometimes we unpack it on the sales floor and check the packing list in front of God and everybody.
+We don’t have a loading dock for inbound freight, we bring it in the door.
+Usually we unpack it on the sales floor and check the packing list in front of God and everybody.
 We ask the bank for all the paperclips they collect.
 We keep rubber bands from shipments and haven’t bought rubber bands in years.
 We mooch pens from every traveling salesperson that sniffs around.
 The Knob Box on the bench contains robbed-knobs from every dead mixer and amp we've seen the last decade and you're welcome to sort through it free of charge.
 We do more with less.

 This attitude is very Dirt Cheep.
-It’s part of our culture of being responsible, reasonable, and open and it keeps us focused on the important things in our business like relationships and innovation instead of getting caught up in the trap of public perception.
+It’s part of our culture of being reasonable and open, and it keeps us focused on the important things like relationships and innovation instead of getting caught up in the trap of public perception.
 We are who we are.
-We care what our customers think, but we want them to see us doing our own thing.
+We care what our customers think but we want them to see us doing our own thing.
 Authenticity, man.

 At Dirt Cheep we encourage you to do more with less.
 We find niche and boutique brands that are worth more than the price tag.
 We believe that a player should focus on the music they make instead of what they look like in the mirror with their guitar strapped on, so we focus on good used gear that is a better value.
-We believe that while Yamaha makes a great trumpet we can show you three other brands that do the same job for less.
-You can do more with less if you just think cheep.
+We believe that while Jupiter makes a great trumpet we can show you three other brands that do the same job for less.

 Now, this doesn’t mean that we are complacent, confident in our mindset that by thinking cheep we automatically are doing the best job for our customers.
 There is always room for improvement in everything we do and every product we offer, and this means that our work is never done.
 In order to serve YOU, our customer and stakeholder, we must continually innovate and make improvements to our operations, striving to make ourselves more efficient.
 By doing more with less we position ourselves to keep a sense of urgency and never settle for “this is good enough” because good is the enemy of GREAT.

-Dirt Cheep Core Value #6: Be Adventurous, Creative, and Open-Minded
+Dirt Cheep Core Value #6: Be Adventurous and Open-Minded

 Any company that is growing is continually taking on new challenges, and by encouraging creative freedom we create our own luck because we approach challenges with an open mind..
 Sometimes new problems crop up as fast as we solve the old ones, but that just means we’re moving -- we’re getting better and stronger.
-Anyone who wants to compete with us has to learn and achieve the same things, so problems are just mile markers.
+Anyone who wants to compete with us must learn and achieve the same things, so problems are just mile markers.
 Each marker we pass means we’ve hopefully improved.

-It may seem sometimes that we don’t know what we’re doing.
-And it’s true: we don’t.
+It may seem sometimes that we don’t know what we’re doing, and it’s true: we don’t.
 That may seem a bit unconventional for a company to admit, but take comfort in knowing that nobody else knows how to do what we’re doing either.
-We’ve learned over the years that retail is detail, and it's our collective open-minded creativity that makes those wacky details come together for a great Dirt Cheep Experience.

 Dirt Cheep Core Value #7: Be Humble